 2 1/2 lbs. shaved (or thinly sliced) Brussels sprouts

 4 ounces pancetta, finely diced

 2 tablespoons whole grain mustard

 salt and pepper to taste

 2. For pretzel croutons: Place pretzel pieces and oil into a large mixing bowl and season with salt and pepper.
 Toss together.
 Spread onto a baking sheet, in a single layer, and toast for 15 to 20 minutes or until light and crisp.
 Remove from oven and allow pretzel bits to cool.

 3. For vinaigrette: Place a small sauté pan over medium-high heat and melt butter.
-Add prosciutto and sauté for 3 to 4 minutes or until prosciutto browns.
+Add pancetta and sauté for 3 to 4 minutes or until pancetta browns.
 Pour contents into a mixing bowl and add remaining vinaigrette ingredients, except oil.
 Whisk together and add oil in a slow and steady stream until fully incorporated.
 Adjust seasonings and set aside until ready to use.

 4. To assemble: Place Brussels sprouts, pretzel croutons, cherry tomatoes and goat cheese (if using) into a large salad bowl and toss together with vinaigrette.
 Adjust seasonings and allow salad to sit for about 10 minutes before tossing one more time and serving.